Rev. Johnnie Moore, Jr., B.S., M.A.R.

 Director, Light Ministries

-Light Ministries is the collegiate short term missions department of the Center for Global Engagement.
-Light organizes and lead international mission trips for Liberty University students.
-In more than 20 years, Light has conducted over 250 evangelistic campaigns involving over 8,000 students in more than 100 nations..
-More than three million people have heard the gospel through Liberty University students serving with Light Ministries.
-Each year, Light Ministries schedules around a dozen short term mission trips.
+Light Ministries is the collegiate short term cross-cultural trip department of the Center for Global Engagement.
+Light organizes and lead international trips for Liberty University students.
+In more than 20 years, Light has conducted over 250 campaigns involving over 8,000 students in more than 100 nations..
+More than three million people have heard the good news through Liberty University students serving with Light Ministries.
+Each year, Light Ministries schedules around a dozen short term trips.

 Matt Rawlins, B.S., M.A.R.